saattrupdan/saattrupdan.com/src/posts/2018-06-28-a-travel-guide-to-the-large-cardinals.md

 </center>

-This section consists of the cardinals starting from the inaccessibles and up to, and including, the weakly compacts.
+This section consists of the cardinals starting from the inaccessibles and up to, and including, the weakly compacts ([download a high-quality PDF of this diagram here](/diagrams/large-cardinals-combinatorial-zone.pdf)).
 This zone is riddled with various square principles, tree properties and reflection principles, and is therefore the zone combinatorial set theorists tend to lurk.
 The name is a bit misleading however, as combinatorics permeates most of the large cardinal hierarchy, but with a different flair in terms of colourings and filters.

 Note that most of the cardinals are collapsed when we're looking at them with a consistency lens, which is why we're mostly interested in direct implications when